nirx/devfOLD/README.md

 The toolbox assists NIRS and fNIRS users to design source-detector channel arrangement based on study-specific age groups and regions of interests (ROIs).

 Users of the devfOLD should refer to the manuscript:
-Fu, X., & Richards, J.E: Age-specific Design of fNIRS Channel Placement: devfOLD: The Developmental fNIRS Optodes’ Location Decider.
+Fu, X., & Richards, J.E: devfOLD: A Toolbox for Designing Age-Specific fNIRS Channel Placement.

 devfOLD is available as an Application for Matlab environment: /Developer/devfOLD.mlapp.
 It operates on all tested MATLAB platforms (Windows 2020b, Mac OSX 2020b, Linux 2020a, Windows and Mac OSX MATLAB online).